ManoPaduri/logseq-kpm-property-rotator/docs/ROTATION_LOGIC.md

 │
 ├─ Cursor on a recognised property line?
 │   ├─ Yes → use that property
-│   └─ No  → find first configured property present on block │
+│   └─ No  → scan configured properties, use first one found on block │
 ├─ Property found on block?
 │   │